uhconst/my-albums/README.md

 # MyAlbums
-Android application using MVVM to displays albums list sorted by title.
+Android application using MVVM to display albums list sorted by title.
 Albums are persisted for offline viewing

 ## Libraries used in this project